 “The VA may or may not recognize how your condition is related to Agent Orange,” said VA disability lawyer Lori Underwood.
 “While you may not be afflicted with the presumptive condition on the Agent Orange list, you are presumed to have been exposed to Agent Orange.
 So if you’re suffering from a condition which you know was caused by your exposure to Agent Orange, but it’s not on the presumptive list, you may still be eligible for service connection because of your exposure to Agent Orange.”

 It’s possible to receive thousands of dollars each month from the VA as a result of the exposure and subsequent conditions.
 You may even qualify for retroactive payment if the VA put your condition on the presumptive list after you were denied or after you filed.
-Disability lawyers can help you get the benefits you deserve due to your Agent Orange exposure.
+An accredited VA disability lawyer can help you get the benefits you deserve due to your Agent Orange exposure.

 Woods and Woods can help